 What’s up with the Plumbing in Peru?

-I know what your thinking if the sewage can handle my crap, it should handle toilet paper right?
-Well in the U.S. and some other countries there are plumbing codes to ensure the system can handle a lot of shit.
+I know what you’re thinking: if the sewage can handle my crap, it should handle toilet paper, right?
+Well, in the U.S. and some other countries, there are plumbing codes to ensure the system can handle a lot of shit.

-In some countries, such as Peru the pipes could be smaller.
-Poop does break up with water, but toilet paper has a harder time.
+In some countries, such as Peru, the pipes could be smaller.
+Poop breaks up with water, but toilet paper has a harder time.

 In some cultures (such as Indonesia) it’s disrespectful to touch someone’s head because you might have wiped your hand with your booty.